 Even though I consider myself a pretty organized person, I’ve come to realize that four kids later, I’ve slacked off quite a bit in some areas of my home!

-I actually took this organizing course recently to help me tackle some areas in my home that needed to be addressed and, in turn, lower my stress levels.
+I actually took this FREE organization course recently to help me tackle some areas in my home that needed to be addressed and, in turn, lower my stress levels.

 I was surprised to find that organized-me definitely had a thing or two to learn!
 I’ll take all the pointers I can get.